TianyuanC/basic-ds/explanation_4.md

 The goal is to try to keep all 0s to the left by leveraging the `zero_index`, and the same applies to 2s by using the `two_index`.

 The whole operation needs to iterate the array elements exactly once, so it is `O(n)`

+In terms of the space complexity, we are keeping track of the tree indexed, so it is `O(1)`